arthurvanpassel/pf2easy-spell-cards/README.md

 These functions can be used together to create the best cards for your use.

 You can also change the border radius of the cards with the slider next to this link.

+You can also remove the source from the cards, since they don't appear on the official ones either.

 ## Why